AI Glossary

 Supervised Learning

-Training a model using input-output pairs, with the goal of learning a mapping from inputs to outputs
+Training a model using input-output pairs, with the goal of learning a mapping from inputs to outputs.

 supervised learninglabeled dataclassification+1

-Support Vector Machines
+Support Vector Machines (SVM)

-A powerful machine learning algorithm that finds optimal hyperplanes to separate data classes, effective for both classification and regression tasks
+A powerful machine learning algorithm that finds optimal hyperplanes to separate data classes, effective for both classification and regression tasks.

 support vector machinesSVMmachine learning+3